gg-net/dwoss/src/main/markdown/overview.md

           context of one entity.
 		- request\* | Either finds a requested instance or if non exists, creates one.
+ - *.op | Operations.
+Businesslogic that ist more that a "simple" emo
+ - *.cap | ActionFactories, MetaActions and eveything that connects to the ui Framework via services.

 #### Local and Remote Service Names ####